Is A Legal Agreement Right For Your Family?

 Tech solutions help with family communication by keeping everyone organized and informed about the parent’s health and care.
 Tech solutions include, but are not limited to:

-• Remote monitoring systems like Livindi, include sensors that report wellness data that all family members can access remotely.
-These sensors, placed in key areas of the home can provide transparency and allow all family members to monitor a parent’s health and participate in medical decisions.
+- Remote monitoring systems like Livindi, include sensors that report wellness data that all family members can access remotely.
+Motion and activity sensors that are placed in key areas of the home and biometric devices such as a smartwatch and bed sensor provide transparency and allow all family members to monitor a parent’s health and participate in medical decisions.

 Home alarm systems and monitoring systems might be another option, depending on the parents' level of care.
 There is no one-size-fits-all approach to using technology to care for aging parents.
 The positive thing about tech solutions is that they continue to improve and expand to fit a variety of needs.